jonathantopf/Mayaseed/README.md

-Mayaseed is a Maya plugin for exporting camera, material and geometry data to the appleseed renderer.
+mayaseed is a Maya plugin for exporting camera, material and geometry data to the appleseed renderer.

-Mayaseed documentation is available here: http://appleseedhq.net/documentation/mayaseed.
+mayaseed documentation is available here: http://appleseedhq.net/documentation/mayaseed.

 Features
 ========